 Imagine subscribing to the latest graphically intensive game that just came out over the internet.
-With the streaming model, video is streamed to your desktop while the game is running on a remote server at high resolution and with high game details on.
+With the streaming model, a video is streamed to your desktop while the game is running on a remote server at high resolution and with high game details on.
 That means your PC doesn’t have to run the latest hardware to play the game the way it was meant to be played.
-A recent article has revealed the OnLive will attempt do just that.
+A recent article has revealed the OnLive will attempt to do just that.

 Of course, this would only work if you have the bandwidth to support it.
 The internet backbones are currently being upgraded, but higher internet speeds will likely cost you more as well.
 Another roadblock would be the ISP’s proposed cap on your monthly bandwidth.
 If the unlimited internet bandwidth model changes, the entire business built on internet communications will suffer, including the upcoming game streaming.